🎁 10 free on your first order from €40 with code NEW 🎁

 Lake Korission, in the south-west of the island, is one of Corfu’s most precious ecosystems.
 Classified as a protected site, it is home to exceptional flora and fauna, including nesting flamingos.
 The salt lake is also a refuge for other migratory bird species, offering a magnificent spectacle all year round.
 Take a stroll along the

-The Pantokrator Mountains: breathtaking panoramas
+The Pantokrator mountains: breathtaking panoramas

 The Pantokrator mountains, Corfu’s highest point, offer breathtaking views of the island and the Ionian Sea.
 Hiking trails winding through these mountains allow visitors to explore unspoilt wilderness.
 From the summit, you can see not only the island of Corfu, but also the coasts of Albania and the Greek mainland.
 These mountainous landscapes are perfect for hikers in search of new discoveries, as well as being a haven for nature lovers.